Should we model all policing on the suburbs? Not so fast

 Some suburbs are seeing their jail populations grow, too.
 According to 2015 data, nearly 9 in 10 large urban counties saw their jail populations decline.
 Between 2014 and 2015, the jail population in the country’s 61 large urban counties fell by more than 18,000 people total—equivalent to emptying Los Angeles County jails.
 The jail population grew, though, in 40% of suburban, small, and midsize counties.

-Racial disparities also play a role in arrests for Part Two crimes.
+Racial disparities also play a role in arrests for Part II crimes.
 Narcotic drug laws fall under these “less serious” crimes, and in 2015, more than one in four people arrested for drug law violations were Black, although drug use rates do not differ substantially by race.
 “There are huge racial disparities in arrests, and those racial disparities are more prevalent in suburban areas than they are in urban areas,” Pope says.

 When the suburbs are cited as an example of what a future with defunded police looks like, it’s important to specify “white, affluent” suburbs.
 Otherwise, the racial injustices at the core of policing aren’t addressed.
 “Suburbs are not meccas of invisible police in this country” Pope says.
 “It’s some suburbs that are largely white and affluent.”
 Police violence can and still does happen in suburbs—Ferguson, Missouri, is a suburb, she notes—it just tends to be in non-white, non-affluent suburbs.